GenesisFR/HowToBecomeGoodAtShooters/README.md

 - elites have a grenade launcher that fires napalm projectiles similar to the engineer's turret

 ### Countdown
-- each hunter drops a named item, you can therefore kill the ones spawning at the beginning to farm LZ named items
 - hitting the countermeasures early (and killing the hunters) will make the whole run easier and faster
+- if you have time left before completing the main objective, don't complete it to get additional reinforcement waves and therefore maximize the amount of loot dropped
 - upon completing the main objective, the timer always resets to 4 minutes
 - reinforcement waves coming from the chopper at the end are unlimited, you can therefore afford both shooting the flare and extracting at the last moment to maximize the amount of loot dropped
+- you should wait for the others before spawning the final hunters
 - PFE builds shine as most of the mobs are elites

 ### Cover
 - same points as in [PVE](#cover)
 - avoid using low covers unless you're sniping or don't have aggro
 - vertical cover helps minimizing incoming explosions
-- shooting from vertical cover at a 30-75° forward angle allows you to shoot mobs without them shooting back
+- aiming from vertical cover at a 15-75° forward angle allows you to shoot mobs without them shooting back (providing they're roughly located where you're aiming)
 - aiming at more than 45° backward from a low cover doesn't make your character stand up and you can't be hit by mobs in front of that cover (in PVP, your head sticks out and can be shot at)
 - aiming at more than 45° backward from a low cover then aiming to the sides of the same cover doesn't make your character stand up either
+- aiming sideways or backward from a low cover and having just the upper area of a mob visible allows you to shoot mobs without them shooting back
+- some covers are glitched, allowing you to literally shoot through a wall
 - covers cannot be shared between teammates so you should let DPS players have them whenever possible
-- you should avoid using the same cover than someone else to not bother them and prevent collateral damage (ex: grenadier hitting both of you)
+- you should avoid using the same cover than someone else not to bother them and prevent collateral damage (ex: grenadier hitting both of you)
 - you can dodge roll to cover to get behind or around a piece of cover faster
 - moving after shooting from low cover makes your character hide in cover faster